wp-plugins/google-plusone-button/readme.txt

 Tested up to: 3.1.3
 Stable tag: 1.0.0

-Adds "Google +1 Button" after or before your post content.
+Adds "Google +1 Button" after or before your post content with four different sizes

 == Description ==

-Adds "Google +1 Button" after or before your post content.
-This plugin have an admin page so you can easily configure it.
+Adds "Google +1 Button" after or before your post content with four different sizes.
+This plugin has an admin page so you can easily configure it.

 Google +1 Button introduced on http://www.google.com/webmasters/+1/button/index.html